 - Beacons lack serial numbers on their cases, making it hard to tell one from another

-- They run on batteries, which needs frequent replacing, adding to the expense
+- They run on batteries, which need frequent replacing, adding to the expense

 - They work before installation is complete, which means you collect erroneous data